CodeIntelligenceTesting/jazzer/docs/advanced.md

 --instrumentation_includes=com.my_com.**:com.other_com.** --instrumentation_excludes=com.my_com.crypto.**
 ```

-By default, JVM-internal classes and Java as well as Kotlin standard library classes are not instrumented, so these do not need to be excluded manually.
+By default, JVM-internal classes and Java as well as Kotlin standard library classes are not instrumented,
+so these do not need to be excluded manually.

-### Trace instrumentation
+### Trace Instrumentation

 The agent adds additional hooks for tracing compares, integer divisions, switch statements and array indices.
 These hooks correspond to [clang's data flow hooks](https://clang.llvm.org/docs/SanitizerCoverage.html#tracing-data-flow).